Lee Gaze

 Lee James Gaze (born 21 May 1975) is a Welsh guitarist.
-He founded the alternative rock band Lostprophets with Ian Watkins in 1997, having previously been in a band called Fleshbind with him.
+He founded the alternative rock band Lostprophets with Ian Watkins in 1997, the two having previously been in a band called Fleshbind together.
 Lostprophets released five studio albums, four of which made the top 10 of the UK Albums Chart, including Liberation Transmission which went to number 1 in 2006.
-After Watkins was sentenced to 29 years' imprisonment in 2013 for multiple sexual offences, Gaze and the other Lostprophets members formed No Devotion with Geoff Rickly.
+After Watkins was sentenced to 29 years' imprisonment in 2013 for multiple sexual offences, Gaze and the other Lostprophets members formed No Devotion with Thursday's Geoff Rickly.

 Early life

 Gaze was born in Pontypridd and grew up on a council estate in the Pontypridd village Rhydyfelin.
 He did not do well at school as he was more interested in playing thrash metal: as he told Kerrang! in 2006, "Before I discovered music, I was a total delinquent, and then Iron Maiden changed my life.
 I had just been listening to pop before that.
 A friend of mine got hold of a tape and played to me and we got obsessed."
 He was also a huge fan of Megadeth, Metallica and Slayer.